Racecadotril reduces the symptoms of acute diarrhoea in children.

 Important information about all medicines

-If you buy any medicines, check with a pharmacist that they are safe to take with your other medicines.
+If you buy any medicines, check with a pharmacist that they are safe to take with medicines which have been prescribed.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.